A Survey on Open Information Extraction from Rule-based Model to Large Language Model: A Chronological Review of Mainstream Methods

 \subsection{Pre-neural Model Era}

-\textbf{\textit{ORTE Task: Text $\rightarrow$ Relational Triplet}}\\ In the beginning, Open IE systems were developed to create a universal model capable of extracting relation triplets through shallow features, such as Part-of-Speech (POS) that do not have lexical information, for instance, characterizing a verb based on its context.
-Normally, traditional machine learning models, such as Naive Bayes \cite{rish2001empirical} and Conditional Random Field \cite{sutton2012introduction}, are used to train on shallow features\cite{yates2007textrunner,wu2010open,zhu2009statsnowball}.
+In the beginning, {\openie} systems were developed to create a universal model capable of extracting relation triplets through shallow features, such as Part-of-Speech (POS) that do not have lexical information, for instance, characterizing a verb based on its context.
+Traditional machine learning models, such as Naive Bayes \cite{rish2001empirical} and Conditional Random Field \cite{sutton2012introduction}, are used to train on shallow features \cite{yates2007textrunner,wu2010open,zhu2009statsnowball}.
 Using only lexical features will lead to problems of incoherent and uninformative relations.
 Therefore, lexical features and syntactic features are used to mitigate such problems \cite{schmitz2012open, Qiu2014ZOREAS, mausam2016open}.
 Later, rule-based models take advantage of hand-written patterns and rules to match relations \cite{fader2011identifying,akbik2012kraken}.
 To extract relations in a fine-grained way, clause-based models determine the set of clauses and identify clause types before extracting relations \cite{del2013clausie,schmidek2014improving,angeli2015leveraging}.